Is this your child's symptom?

 - Long-Acting Allergy Medicines:

-- Advantage: Causes less sedation than older allergy meds such as Benadryl.
-It is long-acting and last up to 24 hours.
+- Advantage: causes less sedation than older allergy meds such as Benadryl.
+It is also long-acting and last up to 24 hours.

-- Downside: Doesn't control hay fever symptoms as well as older allergy medicines.
-Also, sometimes will have breakthrough symptoms before 24 hours.
+- Downside: sometimes will have breakthrough symptoms before 24 hours.
 If that happens, you can give a single dose of Benadryl.

 - Nasal Saline to Wash Out Pollen: